External Radiation Dose Calculator - HELP

 The geometry of the situation and the properties of the materials involved are defined in the Input Data table.

-With Java enabled, a section of the geometry of the situation is shown in a Graph.
+With a HTML 5-enabled browser, a section of the geometry of the situation is shown in a Graph.

 Upon execution of the calculation, the graph shows the Gamma dose rate at the selected receptor location.
 The receptor can easily be moved to other locations by mouse clicking.